k3x/VoteMPD/README.md

-# MPDVote
+# VoteMPD

 * Author: Felix Sterzelmaier
-* Version 0.1
+* Version 0.2
-* Date: 28.
+* Date: 30.
 November 2015

-MPDVote allows your party guests to fill the queue of your MusicPlayerDaemon.
+VoteMPD allows your party guests to fill the queue of your MusicPlayerDaemon.
 Just run this Script on a server and make it availiable over wifi.
 See also: http://getfestify.com

 ## Features
 * Scan Filesystem and fill id3 information into database